February 21, 2022

 How to Make Ham and Bean Soup

-The best way to make this ham and bean soup is in a large enameled cast iron dutch oven and letting it cook low and slow.
+The best way to make this leftover ham and bean soup is in a large enameled cast iron dutch oven and letting it cook low and slow.
 I love to use my Lodge Enameled Cast Iron Dutch oven for this recipe and many others.

 Once I was ready, I pulled out the ham bone with a fair amount of meat on it and put it in my Dutch oven with six cups of water.
-I brought that to a boil then added my seasonings and one cup carrots, half cup onion and one cup celery.
+I brought that to a boil then added my seasonings as well as one cup carrots, half cup onion and one cup celery.
 Then I added two cans of great northern beans, turned the heat to low and let it simmer for an hour.

 If you’re looking for more comfort food recipes, check out these posts!